 I have lots of Christmas stamps and certainly don't need any more, but each year I add a couple more to my stash.
 This year one of the sets I fell in love with was Christmas Cardinals from My Favorite Things.
 It took me awhile to get them home, but I received them recently, and here are 2 cards I made for this year with them.

 Another wreath card for the season!

-supplies: beige, kraft, gold foil, Sunshine, Orange Peel, Burnt Orange, Schoolhouse Red, Lipstick Red, and Green Leaf cardstock, The Greetery Knit Wits stencils, Alltenew Coffee Break mini ink cubes, MFT (retired) Spring Wreath, The Greetery All Tied Up bow, Sunny Studio Autumn Greetings sentiment
+supplies: beige, kraft, gold foil, Sunshine, Orange Peel, Burnt Orange, Schoolhouse Red, Lipstick Red, and Green Leaf cardstock, The Greetery Knit Wits stencils, Alltenew Coffee Break mini ink cubes, MFT (retired) Spring Wreath, The Greetery Fit to be Tied bow, Sunny Studio Autumn Greetings sentiment

 I stencilled a panel of beige card, using 2 of the set of 3 stencils, then used one of them to also emboss the panel.
 The Spring Wreath was cut from various fall colors, cut apart, and then glued back onto a green wreath left whole.
 To finish I stamped my sentiment and lined the panel with kraft cardstock.

 Thanks for stopping by!

 Spellbinders allowed me to play with 2 of Susan Tierney Cockburn's new floral dies from her latest collection!

 supplies: rust, orange, gold, green, and kraft card, a woodgrain patterned paper, Susan's Button and Daisy Chrysanthemum dies, metallic sequins